Robert J. Davies: History

 Robert J. Davies was educated at the University College London and at the Royal Agricultural College in Cirencester.
 He became a Justice of the Peace for Cardiganshire in 1870.
-Following his return to Cardiganshire he spent the rest of his life on the small estate of Cwrtmawr, Llangeitho.
+Following his return to Cardiganshire he spent the rest of his life on the small estate of Cwrt Mawr, Llangeitho.
 He became a prominent figure in the political life of the county and an active Liberal.
 The county seat had been famously captured at the 1868 General Election by Evan Matthew Richards of Swansea and was won in 1880 by David Davies, Llandinam who was a close friend of R. J. Davies.
 Consequently, in 1886, when David Davies broke with Gladstone over Irish Home Rule, R. J. Davies supported the Liberal Unionist cause and, at a meeting in Aberystwyth, was instrumental in forming a joint committee of Conservatives and Liberal Unionists to promote his candidature.
 In 1889, Davies stood for election at the first Cardiganshire County Council elections but was defeated.
 Three years later, however, he was returned unopposed.
 He is described as an Unionist on that occasion although it was said that there were signs of his returning to the Liberal Party before the end of his life.
 He was also a member and chairman of the Tregaron Board of Guardians.

 On the death of Henry Richard in 1888 a campaign was immediately launched to erect a statue in his memory at Tregaron.
 Davies was instrumental in this campaign as secretary to the local committee.
 The campaign was successful and the statue holds pride of place until today.